 You will find that fostering is easier thank you think- and changes so little for you…but makes a world of difference for each animal!

 Founders & Board of Directors

-Bryan (Director of Marketing) and jme (Executive Director) are a married couple of avid animal lovers who have been involved in rescuing for the past 10 years.
+Bryan (Director of Marketing) and jme (Executive Director) are a married couple of avid animal lovers who have been involved in rescuing for the past 14 years.
 Animals are their life, as you can clearly see!

-When they got their first dog Jasmine, they noticed she was very poorly behaved when it came to socialization- this was not normal.
-Shortly after this, they saw a plea for help needed for dogs on death row- who just needed a place to stay for a little, while a forever home was sought.
-Although they had their doubts, they wanted to try and help Jasmine learn to be more like a real dog AND save a life at the same time…it worked out magically!
-They were immediately hooked on the idea that by hosting a dog in their home, they could save a life- and make a huge difference for an animal in need.
+When they got their first dog Jasmine, they noticed she was very poorly socialized.
+Shortly after, they saw a plea for "death row dogs"- who needed foster.
+They wanted to help Jasmine learn to be more like a "real" dog AND save a life at the same time…it worked out magically!
+They were immediately hooked on the idea of hosting a dog in their home, meant they'd save a life- and make a huge difference for an animal in need.

 jme acts as Executive Director for Motley Zoo while Bryan has a full-time job making video games.

 Pate (pah- tee) acts as foster and Animal Care Director for all the animals- managing upwards of 75 at a time.

 She brings many years of experience to Motley Zoo - especially in regards to birthing litters, nursing moms and bottle feeding babies, special and medically needy animals, as well as those who need behavioral rehabilitation.
 She loves all animals but is especially soft for: “pibbles” (pit bulls).

 Pate is unrivaled in her dedication and commitment to the animals- and Motley Zoo and we could not be what we are today without her.